JonCodesThings/AGDS-MicroJam2/README.txt

 CONTROLS

-Z,X,C,V,B,N - big fret
+Z X C V B N - big fret

-NUMPAD 1, NUMPAD2, NUMPAD3 - little fret
+, . ? - little fret

 if you can play guitar hero you can play this game